 How can you prevent actinic keratosis?

-Protecting your skin that is exposed to the sun can help prevent AKs.
+Protecting your skin that is exposed to the sun and ultraviolet (UV) light can help prevent AKs.
 But they may develop after many years of sun exposure.
 Over time, the sun’s ultraviolet rays cause genetic mutations in your skin that trigger AKs.
 So, it’s always important to protect your skin, but if you’ve had a lot of sun exposure in the past, you may not be able to prevent AKs from forming.

 “You can’t go back in time and prevent the damage that’s already happened.
 But you can prevent progression with good sun protection now,” Dr. Tournas said.